sphaero/sphof/docs/guide.rst

 Also notice line 9 where we instantiate the MyLeadActor class and providing "MyLeadActor" as an argument.
 Every Actor needs a name.
-You can provide the name when you instantiate the Actor instance.
+You can provide the name as a first argument when you instantiate the Actor instance.
 If you don't provide a name a random name will be made up!

 Now if we would want to run the MyFirstActor and MySecondActor we can use the MyLeadActor class as follows: